A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions

 PhD Student

 PhD student at GSAI, KAIST, jointly advised by Profs.
 Se-Young Yun and Chulhee Yun.
-Research focuses on interactive machine learning, particularly at the intersection of RLHF and preference learning, and statistical analyses of large networks, with an emphasis on community detection.
-Broadly interested in mathematical and theoretical AI, related problems in mathematics, and recently, LLMs.
+Research focuses on interactive machine learning, “theoretical perspectives” of LLMs, optimization theory, and statistical analyses of large networks with an emphasis on community detection.
+Broadly interested in mathematical and theoretical AI, as well asrelated problems in mathematics and statistics.